wilsjame/weblog/docs/source/ethnode.rst

 Ethereum node
 =============

-How to run an Ethereum node on WSL 2 that stores its blockchain data on a Windows mounted disk.
+Steps to run an Ethereum node on WSL 2 that stores its blockchain data on a Windows mounted disk.

 Items